 EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

-Setup EKS Cluster and Manage Credentials at runtime using CSI driver using SecretProviderClass and Secrets Manager
+Setup EKS Cluster and Manage Credentials at Runtime using CSI Driver with SecretProviderClass and AWS Secrets Manager

-Assuming you have Configured/Installed AWS CLI, EKSCTL, KUBECTL, HELM.
+Assuming you have configured/installed AWS CLI, EKSCTL, KUBECTL, and HELM.

-- It has two two Plugins one runs on the Master Node (Centralized Controller Plugin) and another one on Worker Nodes (Decentralized headless Node Plugin).
+- It has two plugins: one runs on the Master Node (Centralized Controller Plugin) and another on Worker Nodes (Decentralized headless Node Plugin).

 - CSI communication protocol is gRPC.